 - baby becomes frustrated by your settling attempts

-- is easily stimulated by your presence when trying to settle
+- is easily stimulated by your presence when trying to settle (temperament dependent)

 Set your little one up for success

-One of the reasons I whole-heartedly believe in my Newborn Guide is because it is designed to set your little one up for great sleep hygiene which will make the 4 month sleep regression a lot easier.
-Things like setting up a sleep environment conducive to great sleep quality, practicing crib settling (with your help), getting nap timings right to avoid difficulty settling, optimising feeds so we know baby isn’t hungry when trying to settle for a nap etc. All of this is also included in my 3-12 Month Baby Sleep Guide along with age-appropriate schedules, troubleshooting and a variety of settling methods you can use if you are wanting to teach independent sleep, making navigating this season of rocky baby sleep SO.
+One of the reasons I whole-heartedly believe in my Newborn Guide is because it is designed to set your little one up for great sleep hygiene which will make the 4 month sleep progression a lot easier.
+Things like setting up a sleep environment conducive to great sleep quality, practicing crib settling (with your help), getting nap timings right to avoid difficulty settling, optimising feeds so we know baby isn’t hungry when trying to settle for a nap etc. All of this is also included in my comprehensive 3-12 Month Baby Sleep Guide along with age-appropriate schedules, troubleshooting and a variety of settling methods you can use if you are wanting to teach independent sleep, making navigating this season of rocky baby sleep SO.
 MUCH.
 EASIER.
 Take out the guess work and self-doubt Mama, and give you and your little one the gift of great sleep.

-Side note: Unfortunately, because of the term “regression”, parents are led to believe it is just a rocky period of sleep that will resolve itself after a few weeks.
+Side note: Unfortunately, because of the term “regression”, parents are led to believe it is just a rocky period of sleep that will resolve itself after a few weeks (which sometimes does happen).
 And then when sleep doesn’t improve parents think maybe it’s teething, or perhaps it’s a developmental leap etc. Both of which can disrupt sleep but not for weeks and weeks.
 I see this so often, parents come to me for help after they are at their “wits end” dealing with disrupted sleep for MONTHS.
 This is so unnecessary.
 So much sleep deprivation, so much frustration, when it could have been improved in a matter of days or weeks.

 When your little one can be placed in their crib fully awake after a soothing wind down and can fall asleep on their own without any support from you, this is called self-settling.
 Self-settling is a skill that is quite helpful, allowing your little one to more easily achieve longer naps and link cycles overnight.
 If you are happy with assisting your little one to sleep and helping them link cycles overnight, then there is no need to change anything!
 BUT if you are finding your situation unsustainable then you can help your little one learn to sleep more independently.
 And no, it does not have to involve leaving your baby to cry alone.
 Read my blog post Should I Sleep Train my Baby as well as Want to Change the Way Your Baby Falls Asleep?
 Both of these posts will help enlighten you on what it might take and if it is necessary to change the way your baby is being settled to sleep.